mikzuit/fair-job-offer/README.md

 15. Asking for a process ending date or when will this company planed for this position to be cover? will give and idea of the importance, procastination usually means [E](#e-something-fishy-is-going-o).  ✅
 16. Always search for your job yourself, they do not have more tools than you have, They will have Memberships for linkedin, stackoverflow and others but those doesn't give special attention in a [A](#a-job-position). ✅
 17. Is OK to receive emails from someone you don't know where they find you, ask politely ; if you want; to remove your data with [smething like this](helpers/email-rejected.txt). ✅
 18. Lastly **the most important** and I cannot give much info about them now but you should read all the legal issues [Oracle Taleo](https://www.oracle.com/human-capital-management/taleo/) and [SAP](https://www.sap.com/products/recruiting-software.html) have regardless privacy data.
 Both of them are the strongest, able to manage most of the global corporations personal data from employees.
-With, if not thousands, of little companies; mostly India; belonging to them working with who knows which data... or do WE.
+With, if not thousands, of small companies; mostly India; belonging to them working with who knows which data... or do WE.
 A good thing to do is search in google `"whistleblower" "SAP"` or `"whistleblower" "oracle"` (include quotes). ✅

+### Who could be in contact with you?

+Depending on where you're data is or to who you had sent your info or where you had been applied to a job you could be contacted by a Freelance, Employee, Consult Firm Owner, Project Manager, CTO, owners, etc. So you must know what works better for each, what question you should ask.
+So my first advice, be seated, take notes(use spreadsheet i.e.) and read the list above and the important questions bellow.
+If a CTO, Lead Team or Technical Chief of a team, usually you are good to go, this people cost money, they have nothing to waste.

+### Additional Important Questions, but be fast

+Here is are a list of questions that could be helpful depending on who is calling you (check above) with time you would be able to do this very fast:

+- How long have you working with your client?
+- When was the last time you recruited successcully for your client?
+- How long is your company registered?
+- How long you been working for this recruiting company?
+- Is this an actual job or for your company/personal "labour pool/job pool"?
+- When you intend this process to finish?

 ## IV.
 Are you a Recruiter, Headhunter, HR?

 This project DOES NOT intend to be in any way against you, in fact you could also use to keep your personal information safe.
 Words from Director/Owner to employees (if you are freelance too) is where most of this information is broken, if you feel important informatión is kept hidden from you, that's not a good sign.
-You could be part of the solution, in fact "Whistleblower" are just Heroes sometimes, people just trying to be good people working with honesty and if you in anyway feel scared of loosing your job, don't be, legal issues can be very profitable, let's hope soon we could have here the legal stuff you all need.
+You could be part of the solution, in fact "Whistleblower" are just People doing what is right, people just trying to be good people working with honesty and if you in anyway feel scared of loosing your job, don't be, legal issues can be very profitable, let's hope soon we could have here the legal stuff you all need.

 ## V. Helpers

-Grab this helpers as you like to be ready to securely look for a job. d
+Grab this helpers as you like to be ready to securely look for a job.

 ### Folder "templates"
     1. A resume template (Resume_Template.docx)
     2. A Cover letter template (Cover_Letter.docx)
-d

 ### Folder "footnotes"
     1. A file with gdpr, you can use in your email signature (gdpr_mail_footnote.html)